AstroMao/StreamVualt/README.md

 The VideoJS player can be customized by editing `public/player/index.html`.
 Refer to the [VideoJS documentation](https://videojs.com/guides/) for more options.

+### Configuring Nginx

+The Nginx configuration can be customized by editing the `nginx.conf` file.
+When using Docker, you can change the port Nginx listens on by setting the `NGINX_PORT` environment variable in your `.env` file (default is 8080).

 ## Future Enhancements

 Potential improvements for future versions: